Adiabatic theory for the area-constrained Willmore flow: Introduction

-The problem we study here is motivated by a recent work \cite{eichmair2021large}, in which the authors study stationary solutions to \eqref{W} using Lyapunov-Schmidt reduction.
+The problem we study here is motivated by a recent work \cite{eichmair2021large} by M. Eichmair and T. Koerber, in which the authors study stationary solutions to \eqref{W} using Lyapunov-Schmidt reduction.
 Here we derive some dynamical analogues of the static existence results in \cite{eichmair2021large}, with, however, rather different focus.
 Indeed, the main point of our results is that we have 1. \textit{explicit} information about the adiabatic parts of a flow of surfaces evolving according to \eqref{W}, with 2. \textit{uniformly small} errors in time, and 3. we can construct solution \eqref{W} with \textit{prescribe} adiabatic behavior.
 See the precise statements of these points in \thmref{thm3}.

-The method of adiabatic approximation has a long history in statistical physics.
+The method of adiabatic approximation has a long history in classical field theory.
 See \cite{MR2360179} for an excellent review in this context.
 Our work here is inspired by a series of papers by I.M.
-Sigal with several co-authors, in which the adiabatic theory is adapted to geometric problems \cite{sigal2012stability,MR2465296,MR3803553,MR3824945}.
-Other results along this line which we have referred to include \cite{MR1369419,MR3251832,MR4160305,chodosh2017global,MR4303943,MR3397388}, which cover a range of static and dynamical problems of geometric equations using Lyapunov-Schmidt reduction.
+Sigal with several co-authors, in which the adiabatic theory is adapted to geometric problems \cites{sigal2012stability,MR2465296,MR3803553,MR3824945}.
+Other results along this line which we have referred to include \cites{MR1369419,MR3251832,MR4160305,chodosh2017global,MR4303943,MR3397388}, which cover a range of static and dynamical problems of geometric equations using Lyapunov-Schmidt reduction.

 Among the papers above, we single out a recent paper \cite{MR3824945}, in which the authors study a formally similar problem (namely, the volume-preserving mean curvature flow with initial configurations close to small geodesics spheres), from which we draw much inspiration.
 In particular, it appears that the notion of Lyapunov-Schmidt map is first mentioned in this paper.